 Democratic Republic of the Congo

 Operation: Democratic Republic of the Congo

-Latest update of camps and office locations 21 Nov 2016.
 By clicking on the icons on the map, additional information is displayed.

-|2017 planning figures|
+|2020 planning figures|

-|23,200||refugee children will be enrolled in primary school|
+|100%||of primary school-aged children will be enrolled in primary education|

 People of Concern